Holland-America Line: A Legacy of Immigration, Luxury Travel, and Ocean Voyages (1872-1954)

 Freight steamers:

-Moreover, the company owns nine lighters, 2 of which are steamers, a total capacity of 4000 tons, for the carriage of goods from Hook of Holland, and steam-tenders.
+Moreover, the company owns nine lighters, two of which are steamers with a total capacity of 4000 tons, for the carriage of goods from Hook of Holland and steam tenders.

-The Holland-Amcrica line has joined the great combination of Transatlantic Steamship companies, reserving its independence and its own organization.
+The Holland-America line has joined the great combination of Transatlantic Steamship companies, reserving its independence and organization.

 H. A. van Ysselsteyn, "The Holland-America line or the Holland-America S.S.
 Company," in The Port of Rotterdam, Rotterdam: Nijgh & Van Ditmar's Publishing Company, Third Ed., 1908, pp. 218-220.